A very warm welcome to Roseworth Surgery!

 Newcastle Gateshead Clinical Commisioning Group (NGCCG) have developed a 'Little Orange Book' aimed at providing support to parents of young children.
 The book covers common minor illness, treatment and also times to seek medical assistance.
 They are available upon request via the Health visitor or when attending for childhood immunisations.
 Please see the PDF version below should you wish to download a digital copy.

-We are a Teaching Practice who teaches stage 1, 2 and 4 Students.
+We are a Teaching Practice who teach stage 1, 2 ,4 & 5 Students.
 Every 6 month we have a rotation of GP Registrars and every 4 month we have 2 Foundation level 2 (F2) Doctors who have came here from Hospital posts to learn primary care.
-This is a huge benefit to our practice as it improves access & brings modern medicine, without them there would be no future GP's.
+This is a huge benefit to our practice as it improves access & brings modern medicine, without them there would be no future.